aws-samples/aws-big-data-blog/aws-blog-spark-parquet-conversion/README.md

 #### Launching a Spark cluster in AWS EMR

 You can either launch a Spark cluster from the AWS console or using the AWS CLI as below.
 For this purpose, we will be selecting a cluster of 2 r3.8xlarge nodes.
 This will ensure that The memory avalable to the cluster will be greater than 333 GB to accomodate 4 months of data in each run.
 We will also be adding EBS storage volumes to ensure we can accomodate the intermediate and output data in HDFS.
+Please ensure that the EMR Master Security Group allows you SSH access.

 ```
 aws emr create-cluster --applications Name=Hadoop Name=Hive Name=Spark Name=Ganglia Name=Tez \